-The method we propose in this paper improves our previous works [7] that were developed from French's automatic creation of authority files for bibliographical catalogues [1, 2].
+The method we propose in this paper improves our previous works [10].
 We have added new distances, developed different evaluation measures and employed a different clustering algorithm.
 These improvements result in a better performance of the method.

-Our algorithm resolves all the problems detailed in Section 2, except the fifth and the eighth, which depend on how different the two strings that represent the same term are.
+Our algorithm resolves all the problems detailed in Section 2, except the three last causes, which depend on how different the two strings that represent the same term are.
 The method that we propose can be divided into six steps:

-1. Preparation.
-It may be necessary to prepare the strings before applying the clustering algorithm.
+- 1. Preparation.
+It may be necessary to prepare the strings before applying the clustering algorithm. - 2.
+Reading.

-2. Reading.
 The following process is repeated for each of the strings contained in the input file: